Skip to main content

 Next steps

-Run the 100-point check
+Run the 100-point check →

 See where you stand on SPF, DKIM, DMARC, MX, and blacklists.

-Generate a warmup plan
+Generate a warmup plan →

-Day-by-day schedule for a new sending domain.
+Day by day schedule for a new sending domain.

-RFC-grounded guide with DNS examples.
+RFC grounded deep dive with DNS examples.

-ESP sending limits
+ESP sending limits →

 What each provider will actually let you send.